What to Expect When Taking Viagra for the First Time

 |---|---|---|

-| Headache | Very common (10-15%) | Usually mild; take paracetamol if needed.
-Will resolve as medication wears off. |
+| Headache | Very common (10–15%) | Usually mild.
+Paracetamol if needed.
+Resolves as medication wears off. |

 | Nasal congestion | Common | Temporary.
 Saline nasal spray can help. |

-| Indigestion | Common | Take with food next time (light meal).
+| Indigestion | Common | Take with a light meal next time.
 Antacids may help. |

 | Visual changes (blue tinge) | Uncommon | Usually brief and harmless.
 Avoid driving if vision is significantly affected. |